 Jobs may have harbored a bit of residual resentment toward the Newton product line.
 (He did so for many of the changes that took place at Apple during his absence.)
 But he wasn’t totally wrong to ditch the MessagePad.

 During its 4.5 years on sale, the Apple PDA sold only 150,000 to 300,000 units, despite multiple hardware and software updates and continual work.
-As he showed in the years that followed, Jobs cared about blockbuster products that would sell to the masses.
+As Jobs showed in the years that followed, the Apple co-founder cared about blockbuster products that would sell to the masses.

 The Newton just didn’t cut it.